ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/+beaconv2-prepend.md

 ## Beacon v2 Resources

-These are the official repository for version 2 of the specification:
+These are the official links to version 2 of the specification:

 * [Beacon V2 Specification](https://github.com/ga4gh-beacon/beacon-v2)
 * [Beacon V2 Documentation](http://docs.genomebeacons.org)